IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dd>SSO is an acronym for Single sign-on.
 SSO allows a user to log in with the same credentials (usually, but not always, ID and password) to one of several software systems, such as apps or websites.
 SSO allows the user to log in once to multiple applications or sites using one set of credentials.
 With SSO, websites/apps do not have to maintain their own authentication systems.</dd>

 <dt><MdxJumpAnchor id="gl-subscription-id">Subscription ID</MdxJumpAnchor></dt>
-<dd>For server-side publisher integrations, the subscription ID is one of the two values issued to publishers as their UID2 credentials.
+<dd>For server-side publisher integrations, the Subscription ID is one of the two values issued to publishers as their UID2 credentials.
 For details, see <a href="../getting-started/gs-credentials#subscription-id-and-public-key">Subscription ID and Public Key</a>.</dd>

 </dl>